 If your general approach in life is to treat everyone whom you meet with respect, you’re already then doing well in terms of this concept.
 On the other hand, you may find that you’re in a bad mood regularly and take these feelings out on customers.

 Think about how you want to be treated when you are a client or a customer at a business or store.
-Really ask yourself if you behave in this way toward your own clients and customers.
+Ask yourself if you behave in this way toward your clients and customers.
 Adjusting how you approach people and infusing a more respectful and friendly demeanor can impress your boss.

-The connections among colleagues can certainly have an effect on the entire office and how your boss perceives you.
+The connections among colleagues can certainly affect the entire office and how your boss perceives you.
 While you don’t necessarily want to take on a managerial role when you haven’t been assigned to do so, consider how you can still motivate colleagues.

 For example, if your coworkers are having a rough time getting through the project, simply tell them what you like about what they have done so far.
 Taking small steps to act as a motivator can impress your boss and open the door to a better environment and more opportunities.

 Think about the last time that you proposed a new idea at work.
-If you haven’t ever done so or have not done so in a long period of time, you may then better learn how to take initiative.
+If you haven’t ever done so or have not done so in a long period, you may then better learn how to take initiative.
 Bosses often want to know that your mind is thinking about the company and its needs.

 When you never offer suggestions or take initiative on a project, you may seem as though you’re simply there for the paycheck.
 This can make you look like a wrong hire.